clone45/voxglitch/docs/grain-engine-mk2.md

 ## How it works

 Grain Engine MK2 requires at least one .wav file loaded into one of the 5 sample slots.
 Unlike a traditional sample player, Grain Engine MK2 doesn't play samples forwards or backwards.
 It plays "grains", which are very small slices of the sample waveform.
 These grains are like bubbles in sparkling water:  They come into being, last for a while, then end.
-In Grain Engine, you can control when the grains are created (RATE), where in the sample they begin playing (POSITION), and a few other attributes, such as pitch and pan.
+In Grain Engine, you can control how often the grains are created (RATE), where in the sample they begin playing (POSITION), and a few other attributes, such as pitch and pan.

 ### All About Grains